SDarkMagic/cursed-titanfall-docs/docs/modules/Weapons.md

 - Teleports the player to the shot target.
 This includes out of bounds you have been warned
 	- *Note*: The teleport function will move you to a point slightly behind where you hit with the shot.
 This means if you accidentally clip through a wall, you can a nearby surface opposite the direction you would like to be moved and potentially move back in bounds
 ### Kraber
-- Now has a 1/15 chance to instakill the user when fired
+- Fires explosive rounds similar to Tone's splasher round aegis upgrade
+- 50% chance for every magazine to contain a bullet that can misfire.
+The chance of the misfire increases the more shots you make.
 ### P2016
 - No longer does damage when hitting an enemy
 - Has a random chance of killing the user and publicly shaming them when hitting an enemy (1/5)